 The many benefits of vegetables result in increased health and prevention of illness.
-Eating vegetables is one of the best ways to improve your health.
+Eating vegetables is one of the best, easiest, and most appetizing ways to improve your health.

 Vegetables are high in nutrition and fiber, low in calories.
 Some vegetables are filling, others light; some are high in protein.
 A diet high in vegetables helps prevent common chronic diseases and can even reverse them.
 Vegetables increase antioxidant activity in the body, help detoxify the body, and frequently have unique medicinal value.